guidance-guarantee-programme/pension_guidance/content/shop_around.md

 ##Getting financial advice

 Comparing retirement income products can be complicated.
 You may wish to speak to a financial adviser to help you.
+They'll look at your circumstances and recommend what you can do with the money in your pension pot.

 The more information you have prepared when you meet with one, the more you will benefit.
 This includes details of the value of your pension pot and other income.

-Check your adviser is registered and approved by the FCA before you pay for advice.
+Check your adviser is registered and approved by the (Financial Conduct Authority (FCA) before you pay for advice.
 You can check the [FCA register](http://www.fsa.gov.uk/register/home.do) to make sure.

 ###What a financial adviser will do